rollerworks/search/Resources/doc/Doctrine/where_builder.rst

 Conversion
 ----------

-In most times you can just use the Record\Sql component without any special configuration.
+In most times you can just use the Doctrine\Sql component without any special configuration.
 But there can be cases when you need to do some special things, like *converting* the input or field value.
 In this chapter we will get to that.